-Osteopathy is a form of therapy that applies manual contact for medical assessment and treatment.
+Osteopathy is a form of intervention that applies manual contact for medical assessment and treatment.
 According to benchmarks for training in osteopathy guidelines published by the World Health Organization (WHO), osteopathic practitioners use a wide variety of therapeutic manual techniques to improve physiological function and/or support homeostasis that has been altered by somatic (body framework) dysfunction.
 Osteopathic practice thus aims to restore (and maintain) a person’s body to its overall natural state of well-being.

 - It’s natural because nothing is added.
 There are no medications or remedies.